tobek/headsoak/notes.md

 ##### bits and bugs

+- disable user select on tags so that you can shift click
 - copy nginx config and stub wrapper html file from server into repo, with deploy/setup instructions
 - refactor tag view so that nm-nut includes nm-tag
 - refactor modal